The Domestic Abuse Bill - How did we get here?

 What's happening now?

 The Bill most recently came before Parliament for its second reading in May 2020, and began its scrutiny in the Committee Stage on 4th June.
-The Committee is taking evidence to help decide what further amendments are needed to improve the Bill.
+Having passed through the House of Commons the Bill will now be scrutinised in the House of Lords where we hope further amendments will be made to ensure all victims are included with the scope of its protection.

 What amendments are we asking for?